Dublin and Surroundings

 1) St Stephens Green

 St Stephens Green is a historical park and garden.
-It is located in the center of Dublin City, south of the river Liffey and it provides an oasis of green tranquility in the middle of a bustling city.
+It is located in the center of Dublin City, south of the River Liffey and it provides an oasis of green tranquility in the middle of a bustling city.
 Many Dubliners spend their lunch break here, and in summer, theatre productions and music bands create a lively atmosphere.
-St Stephens Green park is adjacent to one of the main shopping streets, the pedestrianized Grafton street, which is also famous for its street musicians.
+St Stephens Green park is adjacent to one of the main shopping streets, the pedestrianized Grafton Street, which is also famous for its street musicians.

 2) Museum of Literature Ireland

 Discover Ireland’s rich literary heritage, experience immersive exhibitions, filled with treasures from the National Library of Ireland, including ‘Copy No. 1’ of Ulysses.
+The museum’s nickname, MoLi, is a tribute to the character Molly Bloom from James Joyce’s influential novel!

 4) Guinness Storehouse